How To Use Your Cell Phone In Costa Rica

 How To Use Your Own Cell Phone In Costa Rica

-Either option requires a bit of advance planning before you leave home for your trip.
+For the second two options, your phone number would change while you are abroad.
+All of these options require a bit of advance planning before you leave home for your trip.

 Using Your Plan From Home

-If you are planning to use your plan from home, you need to call your current cell phone provider and find out what international plans are available for Costa Rica.
-I will say that Costa Rica has a sort of convoluted phone system (run by the national electric company, the Instituto Costarricense de Electricidad, or ICE) and not all standard international plans apply to Costa Rica.
+If you are planning to use your cell phone plan from home, you need to call your current cell phone provider and find out what international plans are available for Costa Rica.
+I will say that Costa Rica has a sort of convoluted phone system (run by the national electric company, the Instituto Costarricense de Electricidad, or ICE), and not all standard international plans apply to Costa Rica.

 Make sure to call your cell phone carrier and find out the rates specific to Costa Rica (and ask about Costa Rica, don’t just assume that all international plans will work).
-Let you carrier know when you will be gone, and don’t forget to cancel when you get home so you aren’t paying for the plan unnecessarily.
+Let your carrier know when you will be gone, and don’t forget to cancel when you get home so you aren’t paying for the plan unnecessarily.

 Purchasing An International SIM Card in Costa Rica

 In the United States, many of our cell phone companies provide a subsidiary for purchasing the phone from a specific carrier (such as AT&T or T Mobile) under a contract for a certain amount of time.
 These phones are locked so that you can’t go to another carrier under the contract while still using the phone.
+This means you also generally cannot take a phone abroad and just use a prepaid SIM.

 To use a chip abroad, you need to have an unlocked phone.
 Most carriers will unlock your phone, but it is a process you need to request and can take up to two weeks.
-Some cell carriers will not unlock your phone and so you won’t be able to use a SIM card at all.
+Some cell carriers will not unlock your phone so you won’t be able to use a SIM card at all.
 Make sure to call your carrier and find out these details.

 Join me over at my favorite place- Instagram.